Kaesual/common-games-collection/README.md

 3.)
 Provide a proper hosting setup.
 The game should be hostable behind a reverse nginx proxy (for easy https), and also on a freely choosable url / path.

+4.)
+Enhanced UI/UX and browser integration.
+I add a simple, react-based loader frontend and sometimes additional game-specific components for easy integration and comfortable gameplay.

 With those pre-requisites, I hope to build a growing collection of permissively licensed games and an ecosystem of gamers and contributors.
 There are decades of games made with love by artists, coders and - sometimes ancient - communities.
 I consider the Common Games Collection an effort to find the gold nuggets and artifacts that the internet gives us, and bring them together in one happy, easy to use collection.

 ## Games